AlonFriedman/R-Classes-at-USF/PythonCodeAnalysis/data/README.md

 ## Description

-This folder contains the original data and semantic data.
+This folder contains the original data file and semantic data file.